junxit/us-congress-bills-113/metadata.md

 - 2013-12-09 — Placed on the Union Calendar, Calendar No. 206.
 - 2013-12-09 — Reported by the Committee on Judiciary.
 H. Rept.
 113-286.
 - 2013-12-09 — Reported by the Committee on Judiciary.
 H. Rept.
 113-286.
+- 2013-12-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.